-es - Major.
-Offics
+Required Cours es - Major: Units

-Financial Accounting 4
+BUS 200 Financial Accounting 4

-Managerial Accounting 4
+BUS 201 Managerial Accounting 4

-The Legal Environment of Business 3
+BUS 212 The Legal Environment of Business 3

-Principles of Macroeconomics 3
+ECO 200 Principles of Macroeconomics 3

-Principles of Microeconomics 3
+ECO 201 Principles of Microeconomics 3

-nal units selected from the following: Units
+Plus 3-4 additio nal units selected from the following: Units

-Statistics 4
+MTH 220 Statistics 4

-Calculus for Business and Economics 3
+MTH 230 Calculus for Business and Economics 3

-Plus 6 additional units selected from the following or any course not used above: Ur
+Plus 6 additiona al units selected from the following or any course not used above: Units

-Introduction to Business 3
+BUS 230 Introduction to Business 3

-Computers and Computer Applications 3
+CSC 201 Computers and Computer Applications 3

-Total Major Units 26
+Total Major Uni ts 2 26 - 27

-Total Degree Units
+Total Degree U nits 60

-Financial Accounting Managerial Accounting The Legal Environment of Business Principles of Macroeconomics Principles of Microeconomics In al units selected from the following: Statistics Calculus for Business and Economics It units selected from the following or any course not used above: Introduction to Business Computers and Computer Applications

 - 1. Transfer successfully to university as a Business Administration major. - 2.
 Demonstrate a broad exposure to general education topics that complement the Business Administration major. - 3.
-Demonstrate a clear understanding of complex nature of business management in a diverse global economy and financial system. - 4.
-Communicate verbally, and in writing, the knowledge of business management principles and vocabulary in the various business organizations. - 5.
+Demonstrate a clear understanding of complex nature of business management in a diverse global economy and financial system. - Communicate verbally, and in writing, the knowledge of business management principles and vocabulary in the various business organizations. - 5.
 Demonstrate critical thinking, decision making, and communication skills in the business environment.